Healthcare Services and Programs

 - Genetic counselor for Huntington's and other familial diseases

-In addition to providing medical and physical therapy treatment options, the movement disorders specialist works in collaboration with OhioHealth Delay the Disease™, a community-based wellness program based on exercises that target Parkinson's disease-specific symptoms.
+In addition to providing medical and physical therapy treatment options to people with Parkinson's disease, OhioHealth's movement disorders specialist works in collaboration with OhioHealth Delay the Disease.

 David Hinkle, MD, PhD